glamothe/simulated_tempering/README.md

 This is a two-week Python project I worked on in 2016 during my master's degree.
-The goal was to implement a new bioinformatics method found in the literature, in this case, simulated tempering with on-the-fly weight determination (Nguyen 2013).
+The goal was to implement a new bioinformatics method found in the literature, in this case, simulated tempering with on-the-fly weight determination (Nguyen et al. 2013, J. Chem.
+Phys.)

 # Python Simulated Tempering -- Sep 2016

 Author : Gilles LAMOTHE

-References : Nguyen 2013, Park 2007
+# References

+Nguyen et al. 2013, J. Chem.
+Phys., Communication: Simulated tempering with fast on-the-fly weight determination

+Park and Pande 2007, Phys.
+Rev. E, Choosing weights for simulated tempering

 # REQUIREMENTS